TheOdinProject/curriculum/MoreJS/APIs.md

 3.

 ### Project
-Create a weather forecast site using the weather API from above... you should be able to search for a specific location and toggle displaying the data in F or C.
+Create a weather forecast site using the weather API from above.
+You should be able to search for a specific location and toggle displaying the data in F or C.

 Should change the look of the page based on the data, maybe by changing the color of the background or adding images that describe the weather. (you could even use the giphy API to find appropriate weather related gifs and display them).